duck-dynasty/duckbot/README.md

 export $(cat duckbot/.env | xargs)
 ```

 Finally, there's two ways to run DuckBot.
 For a production-like environment, you should run using [docker-compose](https://docs.docker.com/compose/).
 ```sh
 docker-compose up --build
 ```

-If your work doesn't need a full setup, you can just run `python -m duckbot` itself.
-Depending on what packages you have installed, some features may not work.
+If your work doesn't need a full setup, you can just run `python -m duckbot` for less wait time.
+Depending on what packages you have installed, some features may not work, see the [Dockerfile](https://github.com/Chippers255/duckbot/blob/main/Dockerfile) for what packages you'd need.
 For testing simple new commands though, this works fine enough.